ryu-compin/pwa4wp/readme.txt

 By excluding the URLs, like a new arrival information,  data acquisition destination in Ajax, this plugin can keep PWA data fresh.
 You can set expire time of caches, then old cache will purged after specified time.

+After version 1.1.2,
+Multi sites are supported.
+You can difer the PWA installation popup shown in browser default and add your own installation button on your sites.

 ### STEP1
 #### Configure Manifest